mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 impact within range, making attack rolls against everything in a straight line from the firer to that point (rolling in order) – stopping when an attack hits.
-When the stream hits a target however, it breaks the projection and becomes a radius of 3 metres around the target, rolling the damage for the weapon as normal.
+When the stream hits a target however, it breaks the projection and becomes a radius of 3 meters around the target, rolling the damage for the weapon as normal.
 Anything that suffers damage from a flamethrower will continue to suffer half (round down) the current damage value every round until the